Dustyroom/flat-kit-doc/index.md

 > **A.** Once you log into the account you have purchased Quibli from, and load the Flat Kit Asset Store page, you should see the automatic 50% off discount for Flat Kit.

 #### Q. Why is Flat Kit giving errors in Unity 2019?
-> **A.** Flat Kit is compatible with Unity minimum version of 2020.3.37f1, 2021.3.12f1 or 2022.1.16f1, the minimum minor versions for all major versions are listed on the [Flat Kit's Asset Store](https://assetstore.unity.com/packages/vfx/shaders/flat-kit-toon-shading-and-water-143368) page, under 'Render pipeline compatibility' paragraph.
+> **A.** Flat Kit is compatible with Unity minimum version of 2020.3 LTS the minimum minor versions for all major versions are listed on the [Flat Kit's Asset Store](https://assetstore.unity.com/packages/vfx/shaders/flat-kit-toon-shading-and-water-143368) page, under 'Render pipeline compatibility' paragraph.

 #### Q. After importing/updating Flat Kit the shaders failed to compile.
 'X' shader is missing from the list.
 Why?
 > **A.** Because of the recent Unity's error, there is a mess going on with the packages in the Package Manager.
 You see one version of the package but in reality it may be another, unsupported one.
 Also, this bug won't let you install and change the versions of the assets in the Package Manager (which you need to do in this case — **you need to update the version of Universal RP**).
 Unity is working on it, here's the [issue tracker](https://issuetracker.unity3d.com/issues/package-manager-doesnt-show-available-updates).